-\cite{Gilbert2022} used data from the TRiangulum EXtended Survey \cite[TREX,][]{Quirk2022} to model the kinematics of $\sim 1700$ red giant branch (RGB) stars belonging to M33 and conclude that there are at least two distinct populations in its inner region.
+\cite{Gilbert2022} used data from the TRiangulum EXtended Survey \cite[TREX,][]{Quirk2022} to model the kinematics of $\sim 1700$ red giant branch (RGB) stars belonging to M33 and concluded that there are at least two distinct populations in its inner region.
 One of the components they found is rotating in the plane of M33's HI disc, while the other component has a significantly higher velocity dispersion and rotates very slowly in the plane of the disc, suggesting that it is a stellar halo rather than a thick disc population. \cite{Cullinane2023} characterised the two distinct kinematic components in both the old and intermediate-age populations and found that the fraction of stars associated with the halo component differs between the two populations: the intermediate-age population has around $10\%$ halo stars, while the old population shows a decrease in the fraction of halo stars from around $34\%$ to $10\%$ with increasing radius.
-That study also suggests that in-situ formation mechanisms and potential tidal interactions have strongly contributed to M33's stellar halo formation rather than accretion events, mainly due to the intermediate-age population found in it.
+That study also suggests that in situ formation mechanisms and potential tidal interactions have strongly contributed to M33's stellar halo formation rather than accretion events, mainly due to the intermediate-age population found in it.
 Moreover, using the Panchromatic Hubble Andromeda Treasury Triangulum Extended Region (PHATTER) survey \citep{Williams2021}, \cite{Smercina2023b} estimated the total stellar halo mass of this galaxy to be approximately $5 \times 10^8 \, M_\odot$, most of it residing within $2.5$ kpc of the centre (see also \citealt{Ogami2024} for an analysis focused on the most external regions of M33).

 Most of these studied low-mass galaxies are satellite systems that are constantly being perturbed by more massive galaxies.
-In contrast, isolated systems are excellent targets to study the consequences of the hierarchical mass assembly at a low-mass scale since they are not being disturbed nor stripped by a more massive galaxy.
+In contrast, isolated systems are excellent targets for studying the consequences of the hierarchical mass assembly at a low-mass scale, since they are not being disturbed nor stripped by a more massive galaxy.